tonipolanec/Webshop/README.md

 # Webshop
-Something I'm not proud of.
+School project
-School project..
+Something I'm not proud of..

 It's meant to be connected with database later.
-So it's practically ongoing project through school year.
+So it's practically ongoing project throughout school year.